Hillclimbing: Mexico

 Hillclimb races were held in México in the 1960s and 1970s in places like El Chico, Puebla and Lagunas de Zempoala.

 On July 27, 1969, a very talented Mexican driver, Moisés Solana, died in the "Hill Climb Valle de Bravo-Bosencheve".

-Since September 30 2017, Pedro Vargas founded the San Pedro Martir Hill Climb; the event is held in the Mexican state of Baja California.
-The temporary course was set on the road to the National Astronomical Observatory situated on the San Pedro Mártir mountain range, on a stretch from km marker 50 to km marker 80.
-As of 2024, it is regarded as the longest hill climb in the world.
+Since September 30, 2017, Pedro Vargas has founded the San Pedro Martir Hill Climb; the event is held in the Mexican state of Baja California.
+The temporary course was set on the road to the National Astronomical Observatory, situated in the San Pedro Mártir mountain range, between km markers 50 and 80.
+As of 2024, it is regarded as the world's longest hill climb.

 The overall ascent record was set by the late Carlin Dunne at 14' 58" piloting a Honda CRF 450 c.c. supermoto.